schemaspy/schemaspy/README.md

 reads structural information, it works just as well on an empty database replica.
 This means that the report can be shared for third party analysis without fear.

+## Detect sub-optimal constructs

+SchemaSpy incorporates knowledge about best practices in database design.
+It can locate and report anomalies such as missing indexes, implied relationships, and orphan tables.

 > Please support the project by simply putting a Github star.
 Share this library with friends on Twitter and everywhere else you can.